Wood species

 photo source: countryliving.co.uk

 The European chestnut (Castanea sativa) grows naturally in Europe and the Middle East.
-It is widespread in the Mediterranean area because it loves mild climate and humidity, but this is not the only area where it can be found.
-It is practically widespread throughout Europe, in some areas - such as the UK - it is even grown as timber.
-In our area, too, they are commonly found in Maramures.
-You probably know that it has been a problem in recent years, with many of the trees becoming diseased and drying out.
-Fortunately it seems that this disease has been conquered and the trees are gradually recovering.
+It is most widespread in the Mediterranean because it loves the mild climate and moisture, but this is not the only area where it can be found.
+It's virtually widespread throughout Europe, with some areas - such as the UK - even growing timber.
+Here, too, they are commonly found in Maramureș.
+You probably know that it has been a problem in recent years, with many of the trees getting diseased and drying out.
+Fortunately, the disease seems to have been beaten and the trees are gradually recovering.

-The chestnut (for simplicity I will refer to the European chestnut) grows to a height of 30-35 m and a diameter of 1.5-2m.
+The chestnut tree (for simplicity's sake I will refer to the European chestnut as European chestnut) grows to a height of 30-35 m and a diameter of 1.5-2m.
 Even if it stops growing in height, its stem can continue to grow, thickening.
-The bark of the chestnut is very vertically notched, sometimes the notches are oblique and give the tree a very interesting appearance.
+The bark of the chestnut tree is very vertically grooved, sometimes with slanting cracks, giving the tree a very interesting appearance.

 chestnut wood